 Tip: While you have the measuring tape out, measure the height of the pot you wish to suspend in the macrame holder.
 Subtract one, then divide this number by two.
 This number is a rough estimate of how far apart your knots should be spaced when you get to that step.Continue to 3 of 8 below.

 Step 3: Tie First Row of Knots

-Next, divide the 8 pieces of string into 4 groups of 2 and spread them out (as shown).
+Next, divide the eight pieces of string into four groups of two and spread them out (as shown).
 Tie each set together about an inch up from your knot.
 It will look a little like a flower at this point.Continue to 4 of 8 below.

 04 of 08